 Restaurant liability insurance’s average cost varies between franchised restaurants, meaning it’s wise to investigate your options rather than saying yes to the same offer as another franchise.
-While it’s impossible to determine a true average cost without knowing the details of your business, you can expect to pay at least a few hundred dollars for basic insurance for a small restaurant.
-Larger, more complex restaurants may demand thousands of dollars in insurance payments to cover specific areas.
+While it’s impossible to determine a true average cost without knowing the details of your business, you can expect to pay at least a few hundred dollars for basic restaurant insurance for a smaller establishment.
+Larger, more complex restaurants may demand thousands of dollars in restaurant insurance payments to cover specific areas.

 From there, you have the ability to choose whether or not to take out electives like loss of business income, group health insurance, group life insurance, property insurance, or vehicle insurance.
 Some businesses decide to go with umbrella policies that address every aspect listed here at the same time, while others may find it more affordable to take out insurance piecemeal.
 What matters most is that you understand paying for insurance now is often far more affordable than dealing with the fallout of not having insurance later on.

 Have questions about which restaurant insurance is right for your franchise?
 We want to help you find your way.
 Contact Tabak Insurance for more information.